bcgov/von-agent-template/GettingStartedTutorial.md

 - What credentials (registrations, permits, licences, authorizations, etc.) does your service issue?
 Which of these should be issued as verifiable credentials?
 - What events in your existing system trigger the (re)issuance of each of those credentials?
 - Within the credentials, what attributes would be useful for an organization to have in their wallet when they need to prove they hold the credentials?
-- What are the prerequisites credentials for an entity to be issued your service's credentials?
+- What are the prerequisite credentials for an entity to be issued your service's credentials?
 - What changes could be made in your existing process to support verifiable credentials?
   - What steps can be bypassed by receiving a proof that an organization holds prerequisite verifiable claims?
-  - What data elements can be pulled from a prerequisite verifiable credentials such that they need not be retyped by the process participants?
+  - What data elements can be pulled from a prerequisite verifiable credential such that they need not be retyped by the process participants?
   - When are credentials issued in your existing process?